 I think this anonymous woman changed my life, as it inspired me to start traveling more in the next few years – and to use those credit cards wisely to explore the world.

-You can plan a trip to Alaska now, this year (okay, maybe not this year), with whatever physical and mental ability you have.
+You can plan a trip to Alaska now, this year, with whatever physical and mental ability you have.
 Alaska is expensive, and it requires a bit more coordination and planning than other destinations, but there’s no need to save up and wait, only to visit Alaska and realize you can’t do some of the activities you’ve been dreaming of for a lifetime.

 4. Traveling to Alaska is Expensive, But…